stanzin-curry/stanzin-curry/README.md

 · 🌱 I’m currently learning Javascript framework (React.js) and DSA.

-. 📽️ I'm actively working on a product for Nakpo Studio — aiming to deliver a sleek, responsive UI with React.js.
+. 📽️ I'm actively working on a   website for Nakpo Studio — aiming to deliver a sleek, responsive UI with React.js.

 · 👯 I’m looking for new projects and new ideas, so feel free to hit me up for anything new.